Life Lines

 Flick the bottom of babies foot (Step 2)

-Like the child approach with caution checking for dangers and still taking to see if baby responds to noise.
+Like the child, approach with caution, checking for dangers and still taking to see if the baby responds to noise.

 Flick the bottom of babies foot (Step 2)